-- (2) If no person is elected to, or qualified for, the office at the election at which such office is to be filled; - (3) If the Councilmemberhe shall miss four (4) consecutive regular meetings of the Council or twenty-five percent (25%) of the regular meetings in any fiscal year of the City for reasons other than confining illness, unless such absence shall be excused by the Council Mayor and the reason therefor entered in its proceedings at the time of each absence; - (4) If the Councilmember he is removed by the Council in accordance with the provisions of Section 5.4 - (b) Vacancies in Office of Boards or Commissions.
+- (a) Vacancies in Office of Council.
+The office of any Councilman, including the office of Mayor, shall be declared vacant by the Council before the expiration of term of such office: - (1) If a vacancy in office is created for any reason specified by statute or by this Charter; - (2) If no person is elected to, or qualified for, the office at the election at which such office is to be filled; - (3) If he shall miss four (4) consecutive regular meetings of the Council or twenty-five percent (25%) of the regular meetings in any fiscal year of the City for reasons other than confining illness, unless such absence shall be excused by the Council and the reason therefor entered in its proceedings at the time of each absence; - (4) If he is removed by the Council in accordance with the provisions of Section 5.4. - (b) Vacancies in Office of Boards or Commissions.
 The office of any member of any board or commission created by this Charter shall be declared vacant for reasons (1), (3) or (4) as listed in the foregoing part of this Section.

-Section 5.4. - Removals from office.
+Section 5.4.
+Removals from office.

-Removals of a CouncilmemberCouncilmen, including the Mayor and members of boards or commissions created by this Charter or by the Council shall be made for either of the following reasons: (1) for any reason specified by statute for removal of City officers by the Governor or (2) for any act declared by this Charter to constitute misconduct in office.
+Removals of Councilmen, including the Mayor and members of boards or commissions created by this Charter or by the Council shall be made for either of the following reasons: (1) for any reason specified by statute for removal of City officers by the Governor or (2) for any act declared by this Charter to constitute misconduct in office.
 Removal of such officer shall be made by the City Council only after a hearing held pursuant to notice given by the City Clerk.
-The notice shall be given at least ten (10) days prior to the hearing and shall be served upon the officer personally or by delivering the same to the officer's his last known residence.
+The notice shall be given at least ten (10) days prior to the hearing and shall be served upon the officer personally or by delivering the same to his last known residence.
 The notice shall contain the charges against such officer.
-The hearing shall afford an opportunity to the officer, in person or by attorney, to be heard in his the officer's defense, to cross-examine witnesses and to present testimony.
-If such officer shall neglect to appear at such hearing and answer such charges, the his failure to do so may be deemed cause for his removal.
+The hearing shall afford an opportunity to the officer, in person or by attorney, to be heard in his defense, to cross-examine witnesses and to present testimony.
+If such officer shall neglect to appear at such hearing and answer such charges, his failure to do so may be deemed cause for his removal.
 A majority vote of the members of the Council in office at the time, exclusive of any member whose removal is being considered, shall be required for any such removal.